Marcus Insights

 It's essential to manage relationships with all stakeholders, including employees, customers, suppliers, communities, and regulators.
 Transparent communication and active engagement with stakeholders can help align goals and expectations related to sustainability efforts.

-Establish forums for stakeholder feedback and involve them in decision-making processes to foster a sense of joint ownership in the sustainability journey.
+Establish forums for stakeholder Feedback and involve them in decision-making processes to foster a sense of joint ownership in the sustainability journey.
 This will aid in building trust and can provide valuable insights for Continuous Improvement.

-Learn more about Continuous Improvement Stakeholder Management
+Learn more about Continuous Improvement Feedback Stakeholder Management

 Business Continuity Planning